ange2182/Digital-Art/Adobe Illustrator/README.md

-Below are the illustrations I have created in Adobe Illutrator in the order by which they were created.
+Below are the illustrations I have created in Adobe Illustrator in chronological order.

 Collection of Shapes: